 This is a fresh, sweet and sour, and zesty salad.
 It will add character to your meal, and it is an excellent fit for Shepherd’s pie.
 For this salad, you will need corn, tomatoes (cherry or grape), fresh onions (preferably red), fresh cucumbers, fresh parsley and basil, and cheese (feta or mozzarella, or another that you like).

-For the dressing, you will need olive oil, red wine vinegar, honey, fresh garlic, and salt, and pepper.
+For the dressing, you will need olive oil, red wine vinegar, honey, fresh garlic, salt, and pepper.

 The quantity of each ingredient is at your discretion.
 However, when you make the dressing, add the ingredients slowly and in smaller amounts.
 You can always add more, but you can’t take them out.

-Dice all of the ingredients (except the corn) and mix them in a big bowl.
+And it’s easy — dice all of the ingredients (except the corn) and mix them in a big bowl.
 Cook the corn and take out the kernels.
 Then, put the kernels in an ice bowl to harden and cool down.

-When they are ready, add the kernels to the rest of the ingredients, mix everything and add the dressing.
+When they are ready, add the kernels to the rest of the ingredients, mix everything, and add the dressing.
 You can add the cheese to the salad mixture before or after you dress it.

 It is not only extremely simple to make, but cabbage salad is a great companion to Shepherd’s pie.
 The sourness of the cabbage adds the much-needed freshness that Shepherd’s pie lacks.